-Fear, anxiety, depression, and past traumas can have an immense tole on the brain and body.
-You may be left feeling stuck, haunted by the past, and fearful of the future.
+Perceived negative experiences can leave us feeling stuck, haunted by the past, or fearful of the future.
 This can affect your mood, appetite, energy levels, sleeping patterns, confidence, and overall sense of well-being.

 Let’s take back the power of being in the present moment and move towards living a full and vibrant life starting now.